Journeyman Plumber Test Guide

-Experience Requirement.
 States and municipalities often require candidates to establish that they have worked a certain amount of time as an apprentice under the supervision of a licensed journeyman or master plumber.
 The requisite time periods can differ but a typical requirement is one year.
 The time requirement can be measured in hours as well.
 To establish the time spent as an apprentice-level plumber, the licensing agency often requires the supervising plumber to fill out a form and certify that the candidate worked the time asserted in the application.
 Some states require all candidates to undergo an accredited apprentice program prior to apply for the license.
 Often, the experience requirement can be met by either education or time working under a supervising plumber.
 For instance, if a candidate went through an approved apprenticeship program, the number of hours he has to spend in the field may be reduced.

 Plumbing exams are widely used across the country as part of the licensing process.
 They all involve approximately 100 questions and use a multiple-choice and true/false format.
 Many of the questions will be situation based, meaning the question will ask you to assume a number of facts and ask you to figure out the answer based on the facts and your knowledge of the plumbing code.
 The journeyman plumbing test will typically only involve trade knowledge questions.
 The trade knowledge sections are often broken down along the following lines:

-Hangers and Supports
+- Hangers and Supports

-Water Supply Systems
+- Water Supply Systems

-Storm Drainage Systems
+- Storm Drainage Systems

-Plumbing Fixtures, including Water Heaters
+- Plumbing Fixtures, including Water Heaters

-General Knowledge and Regulations
+- General Knowledge and Regulations

-Interceptors and Traps
+- Interceptors and Traps

-Septic and Sewer
+- Septic and Sewer

-Joints and Connections
+- Joints and Connections

 The states that regulate both journeyman and master plumbers will usually not involve questions of business and law in the journeyman test, though it can happen.
 For instance, in states that regulate journeyman level plumbers in terms of contractors, the candidate may have to address questions regarding business and law as it relates to plumbing.
 The business and law sections can cover such subjects as:

-Insurance and Bonding
+- Insurance and Bonding

 Journeyman level plumbers typically do not have to worry about a business and law section, as it is the master plumber who is responsible for permitting, contracting and supervising the work, but some jurisdictions do expect their journeyman candidates to address such subjects.
-Candidates can get detailed information on what specific subject categories the test will address from the state agency giving the exam or from a testing company used by the state agency to give the tests.
-There are often detailed information bulletins published with the exam breakdown and content.
+Candidates can get detailed information on what specific subject categories the test will address from the state agency giving the exam or from a testing company used by the state agency to administer the tests.
+There are often detailed information bulletins or candidate handbooks published with the exam breakdown and content.
 For specific information and direct links to such information, see Tests.com's state-by-state reference guides.

 A candidate facing a journeyman plumber exam does not want to take it lightly, even if the candidate has much education or experience in the field.
 Test taking is an art in itself and sometimes very knowledgeable people fail tests simply because they were unprepared for the types of questions that were being asked.
 To prepare for your journeyman exam, obtain a study guide, flashcards and practice tests.
 Study on your own and meet with a friend who is either studying herself for the exam or who has some familiarity with the material and ask those persons to use your code book to quiz you.
 Always pay special attention to what the question is asking, as it will limit the information sought after.
 Do not read into the question.
 Only answer what it is asked.
 Many jurisdictions hold open book tests, meaning you can take your plumbing code into the test with you.
 Do not let the opportunity to have your code book with you in the exam make you overconfident or short on preparation.
 Answering multiple choice questions in a short period of time will lead to stress and if you do not have a grasp of the material or how the tests work, you will find yourself confused and the open book may only cause you more confusion.